Taddist/Docker_Docs/README.md

 - 64-bit Ubuntu 16.04 server
 - Non-root user with sudo privileges

-All the commands in this tutorial should be run as a non-root user.
-If root access is required for the command, it will be preceded by sudo
+>All the commands in this tutorial should be run as a non-root user.
+If root access is required for the command, it will be preceded by sudo.

 ### Step 1 — Installing Docker